• AI & Money

 Week 1:

-• Define PACT
+• Define PACK

 • Research your audience